 Google has a similar plugin named Native lazyload.

-Included by default is “wp media image-size” that lists all registered image sizes for your website, and “wp media regenerate” that can regenerate WordPress image sizes (much better than using a plugin).
+Included by default is “wp media image-size” which lists all registered image sizes for your website, and “wp media regenerate” which can regenerate WordPress image sizes (much better than using a plugin).

-One of the nice things with WP-CLI is that you can install additional functions.
+One of the nice things about WP-CLI is that you can install additional functions.
 One of these functions is “wp image-optimize” which enables image optimization through WP-CLI.